- Betting Sites

 The operators also went silent for extended periods of time to check with other people in order to answer our queries.
 Now, our queries weren’t legitimate issues we were experiencing with the site, but simply just enquiries about how Mr. Play worked and what was and wasn’t available.

 For example, one operator disappeared for 20 minutes in order to find out whether the withdrawal times listed on their site includes internal processing time.
 They then had to disappear once more to check again as she had returned with information that had nothing to do with withdrawals.
-Another operator had never heard of either the “request a bet” or “bet builder” features, and we needed to explain what those were in order to find out that Mr. Play doesn’t take bet requests.

 We had no issues when emailing Mr. Play, though.
 Each of our emails were responded to within 24 hours, and included exactly the information we asked for.
 We definitely recommend emailing this bookie over attempting to use their live chat.